kosmos-industrie40/kosmos-ml-wrapper/README.rst

 - Open your project <test_tool> in charm and add an interpreter pointing towards your environment.
 - Right click on src in the Project view and hit *Mark Directory as > Sources root*

+You find a quickstart tutorial at `quickstart.md`_ .

 Full Project Setup with pycharm
 ===============================